sairamcharan9/studyplannerAI/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions to StudyplannerAI!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to get started, report issues, and submit pull requests.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for full details.